 its construction it was clothed in scaffolding and ladders.
 One

-weekend, when the site was deserted, the 12 year old Donald and
+weekend, when the site was deserted, the 10 year old Donald, together

-his even younger sister climbed to the very top of the scaffolding
+with one of his sisters, climbed to the very top of the scaffolding

 to play!
 The very thought sends shivers down the spine.

 Donald's granddaughter continues to live in Bollington today.

 Donald's father was Joseph Stewart and from 1900 he and his family

 lived at Rock Cottage in Beeston Mount.
 Indeed, members of the

 family lived there until 2000, 100 years in total!
 Donald was